Todd Fowler

-Todd Fowler (born June 9, 1962) is an American former professional football tight end in the National Football League (NFL) for the Dallas Cowboys.
+Todd Fowler (born June 9, 1962) is an American former professional football player who was a tight end in the National Football League (NFL) for the Dallas Cowboys.
 He also was a member of the Houston Gamblers in the United States Football League (USFL).
-He played college football at Stephen F. Austin State University.
+He played college football for the Stephen F. Austin State Lumberjacks.

 Early life

 Fowler attended Van High School.
 He was a two-way football player under his father Mal.
 As a senior, he helped his team win the Class 3A state championship and received second-team All-state honors at tight end.
 He also practiced track.

 After high school, he moved on to Henderson County Junior College where he was a two-year starter at strong safety and tight end.

 He transferred to Stephen F. Austin State University after his sophomore season and became a starter at tight end.
 In 1982, he registered 26 receptions for 260 yards (third on the team).
 In his last year, he finished with 22 receptions for 209 yards (third on the team) and one touchdown.

 In 2016, he was inducted into the Trinity Valley Community College Hall of Fame.
 He was named to the All-East Texas All-decade team as a strong safety.